Does the UK's voter photo ID rule lock out marginalised Brits?

 Go DeeperEthiopia digital ID prompts fears of ethnic profiling

-Here's how the new rules could exclude marginalised Britons from voting, according to campaigners and charities:
+Here's how the new rules could exclude marginalised Britons from voting, according to campaigners and charities in comments made after the government rolled out the rules last year:

 Black, Asian and minority groups